GMOD/Apollo/docs/Configure.md

 -   `org.bbop.apollo.web.user.localdb.LocalDbUserAuthentication`
     -   Uses the user permission database to also store authentication information, meaning it stores user passwords in the database
+- `org.bbop.apollo.web.user.localdb.EncryptedLocalDbUserAuthentication`
+    -   Uses the user permission database to also store authentication information, but encrypts user passwords using PBKDF2.
+The add_user.pl script accepts a -e or --encrypted argument to accomodate this, as well as the change_password.pl script.
 -   `org.bbop.apollo.web.user.browserid.BrowserIdUserAuthentication`
     -   Uses Mozilla’s [BrowserID](https://browserid.org) service for authentication.
 This has the benefits of offloading all authentication security to Mozilla and allows one account to have access to multiple resources (as long as they have BrowserID support).
 Being that the service is provided through Mozilla, it will require users to create a BrowserID account

+### Annotation information

 Now let’s look at the configuration for accessing the annotation tracks for the genomic sequences.

 ``` xml
 <tracks>